yabinmeng/opscnfsrestore/README.md

 When "-d <concurrent_downloading_thread_num>" option is provided, the backup SSTables files will be downloaded (from NFS backup location) to the spcified local download home directory.
 The following 2 options determine how the local download home directory is organized:
 * The "-cls <true|false>" option controls whether to clear the local download home directory before starting downloading!
 * The "-nds <true|false>" option controls whether to maintain backup location folder structure underthe local download home directory.
-We maintain such structure by default in order to organized the recovered SSTables by keyspaces and tables.
+We maintain such structure by default in order to organize the recovered SSTables by keyspaces and tables.
 When this option has a "true" value (don't maintain the backup location folder structure), all restored SSTables are flattened out and put directly under the local download home directory. <b>In order to avoid possible SSTable name conflict among different keyspaces and/or tables. "-nds <true|false>" option ONLY works when you specify "-t" option.</b>

 An example is demonstrated below.